 The lawsuit claims that the companies operated illegal pyramid and Ponzi schemes.
 This scheme was with the intent to defraud.

 According to the lawsuit, Nova Tech Ltd and AWS Mining PTY Ltd defrauded investors of over a billion dollars in cryptocurrency.
-This act violates two laws: the Martins Act and the New York Executive Law.
+This act violates two laws: the Martin Act and the New York Executive Law.

 What the Complaint Is About

 In the complaint, the AGS claimed that the two companies were involved in a pyramid and Ponzi scheme.
-Immigrants were the target of these schemes.
-The companies penetrated immigrant communities by making false promises.

 Their promise was a high return on investment to all investors.
 However, this was a pyramid scheme, a ploy to play on unsuspecting people.